Estete9/hello-rails-react/README.md

 ```sh
   rails server
 ```
-Open the following ing in your web browser `http://localhost:3000`
+Open the following in your web browser `http://localhost:3000`

 ### Run tests